ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-3-2.md

-Chapter 3: Planning Your Writing: Outlining Strategies for Nonfiction Writers
+Outlining Strategies for Nonfiction Writers
 =============================================================================

 Outlining is an essential aspect of planning your nonfiction writing.
 In this chapter, we will explore outlining strategies for nonfiction writers.